jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

 i.e. the `GPIO` register address (single) byte); the second command, created by `read()`, reads enough bytes (only one here) from the decice to fill the output of `future`.
-- both commands are created with default calls to `read()` and `write()` i.e. `0` for bytes count (special meaning: use full content size of `future`), and `i2c::I2CFinish::NONE`, leading to generation of "START" condition at the beginning.
+- both commands are created with default calls to `read()` and `write()` i.e. `0` for bytes count (special meaning: use full content size of `future`), `false` for `finish_future` and `stop`, leading to generation of "START" condition at the beginning, and no STOP forced at the end.

 A similar approach is used for writing a value to a device register and will not be detailed here.